-Saint Lawrence was a Roman deacon under Pope St. Sixtus II.
-Four days after this pope was put to death, Lawrence and four clerics suffered martyrdom, probably during the persecution of the Emperor Valerian.
+Saint Lawrence was a revered Roman deacon serving under Pope St. Sixtus II.
+A mere four days after the Pope’s execution, Lawrence, alongside four clerics, faced martyrdom.
+Their deaths are believed to have taken place during the persecution led by Emperor Valerian.

 Details of his death, which have become legendary over time, were well-documented by figures like Damasus, Prudentius, Ambrose, and Augustine.
 The church erected above his final resting place became one of Rome’s seven major churches and a renowned destination for pilgrims.